Overview

 • To develop and demonstrate and ability to perform critical analysis of scientific journal articles.

-• To develop and demonstrate effective written and oral communication skills
+• To develop and demonstrate effective written and oral communication skills.

 Research Areas